 Academically and Intellectually Gifted

 The Mooresville Graded School District offers various levels of advanced instruction to meet the individual academic needs of our students.
 Teachers differentiate instruction beginning in our elementary classrooms and continue through high school.
 In our school system, students are formally identified at the end of third grade.
-Students are served in AIG Math and/or AIG Reading in grades 4 - 6 in our Intermediate Schools.
-Mooresville Middle School offers Honors classes using a blended model for both AIG and non-AIG students.
+Students are served in AIG Math and/or AIG Reading in grades 4 - 5 in our intermediate schools.
+Our middle schools offer Honors classes using a blended model for both AIG and non-AIG students.
 At Mooresville High School, students have the flexibility to enroll in courses such as Honors, AP, and Career & College Promise, as well as courses offered through NC Virtual Public Schools.